 He was born in 188148 in the Wakayama prefecture.
 When he was 17 years old, he studied Kito-ryu Ju-jutsu as well as different forms of swordsmanship such Shinkage-ryu and Yaegaki-ryu while working as a merchant.
 In 1910, he went to Hokkaido and the same year, he started studying with Takeda Sokaku from Daito-ryu jujutsu.
 By 1919, his Daito-ryu Aiki-jujutsu apprenticeship ended49.
 Before the war, he taught in the army and navy schools, but after the war he gave up his dojo to his son and became a farmer in Iwama, Ibaraki Prefecture.
 The dojo is at 1011 Wakamatsucho, Shinjuku-ku, Tokyo.

-Thanks to Jordy Delage for his help with finding the name of the author and for his advice of several religious implications of Ueshiba’s speech.
+Thanks to Jordy Delage for his assistance with finding the name of the author and for his advice regarding the religious implications of some of Ueshiba’s answers.

 - Kondo Hidezo (近藤 日出造, 1908 – 1979)